PacificBiosciences/pbfusion/README.md

 Fusion gene detection tool for PacBio Iso-Seq data generated using HiFi sequencing.
 Can be used on bulk and single-cell Iso-Seq data.

-authors: Roger Volden, Zev Kronenberg, Daniel Baker
+authors: Roger Volden, Zev Kronenberg, Daniel Baker, Khi Pin Chua

 ## Table of Contents ##